In the title Food Forest U, you are the U. You will learn how to create food forests for yourself.

 It will be much more fun, peaceful, and joyful to live on the planet as a cooperative community.

 What’s the alternative?
-If we don’t change direction, we could destroy our planet’s healthy environment and end up destroying ourselves and our grandchildren.
+If we don’t change direction, we could destroy our planet’s healthy environment and end up ruining our future.

-Earth is the only place where we know for sure that we can survive and thrive.
+Earth is the place where we know for sure that we can survive and thrive.

 In my first book, “Our Path to Infinite Abundance, Introduction to Food Forests,” I introduced readers to the concept of the infinite abundance of food forests and how once you get them started, they grow themselves for generations.